Byzantine–Bulgarian wars: Constantine V's wars

 After the death of Sevar, Bulgaria descended into a long period of crisis and unrest, while the Byzantines consolidated their positions.
 Between 756 and 775, the new Byzantine Emperor Constantine V led nine campaigns against his northern neighbour to establish a Byzantine border on the Danube.
-Due to the frequent change of rulers (eight Khans held the throne in twenty years) and the constant political crisis, Bulgaria was on the verge of destruction.
+Due to the frequent changes of rulers (eight khans held the throne in twenty years) and the constant political crisis, Bulgaria was on the verge of destruction.

-In his first campaign in 756, Constantine V was successful and managed to defeat the Bulgarians twice, but in 759, Vinekh, the Bulgarian Khan, defeated the Byzantine army comprehensively in the Battle of the Rishki Pass.
-Vinekh then sought to make peace with the Byzantines but was assassinated by Bulgarian nobles.
+In his first campaign in 756, Constantine V was successful and managed to defeat the Bulgars twice, but in 759, Vinekh, the Bulgar Khan, defeated the Byzantine army comprehensively in the Battle of the Rishki Pass.
+Vinekh then sought to make peace with the Byzantines but was assassinated by Bulgar nobles.
 The new ruler, Telets, was defeated at the Battle of Anchialus in 763.
 During their next campaigns, both sides failed to gain significant success because the Byzantines could not pass through the Balkan Mountains, and their fleet was destroyed twice in heavy storms (2,600 ships sank in just one of the storms in 765).
-In 774, they defeated an inferior Bulgarian force at Berzitia, but this was the last success of Constantine V: as a result of their defeat, the Bulgarians took serious precautions to get rid of the Byzantine spies in Pliska.
+In 774, they defeated an inferior Bulgarian force at Berzitia, but this was the last success of Constantine V: as a result of their defeat, the Bulgars took serious precautions to get rid of the Byzantine spies in Pliska.
 Khan Telerig sent a secret emissary to Constantine V indicating his intention to flee Bulgaria and seek refuge with the emperor, and seeking assurances of hospitality.
 Telerig succeeded in having the emperor betray his own agents in Bulgaria, who were duly rounded up and executed.
-The expected Byzantine retaliation failed to materialize as Constantine V died in 775.
+In response, Constantine V invaded Bulgaria once again, in 775, but became ill and died on his return journey to Constantinople.